Dashboard Member settings

 CBD products made from hemp (a variety of the cannabis plant that contains less of the plant’s psychoactive compound tetrahydrocannabinol (THC) than other varieties) are legal but require licences to be advertised as medicine.

 Hemp or industrial hemp in the EU and UK contains less than 0.2% THC and is, therefore, outside the remit of the UK’s Misuse of Drugs Act 1971.
 It is, therefore, perfectly legal to sell hemp-based CBD products.
-It is, however, illegal to advertise such products as medicine unless they are licensed by the Medicines and Healthcare Products Regulatory Agency (MHRA).
+It is, however, illegal to advertise such products as medicine unless they are licensed by the MHRA.

 As a result, many hemp-based CBD products are advertised as cosmetics or nutritional supplements rather than as medicines.
 There are, however, some niche retailers who legally produce medical-grade CBD oil with the appropriate licensing.

-For more information, see the UK government’s hemp licensing fact sheet.
+For more information, see the government’s hemp licensing fact sheet.

 In principle, CBD oil with more than 0.2% THC is available by prescription.

-This change, however, has not satisfied campaigners who have highlighted the fact that, in reality, there are so many barriers to obtaining a legal prescription that this change in the law actually has minimal meaningful benefit.
+This change, however, has not satisfied campaigners, who have highlighted the fact that, in reality, there are numerous barriers to obtaining a legal prescription, rendering this change in the law largely ineffective.

 Based on media coverage and activity on sites such as ‘change.org’, it seems reasonable to assume that the government will be placed under pressure to take further steps to make cannabis-based medicines more widely accessible.
 Given the international trend towards legalising cannabis-based medicines (or at least decriminalising them), it is entirely possible that this law may be updated, if not now, then at least in the near future.